joelwitherspoon/PythonCrashCourse/README.md

 __**BOOTSTRAP**__
 The book uses Bootstrap 3 which isn't the lastest Bootstrap version.
 Version 3 documentation can be found here: https://bootstrapdocs.com/v3.0.3/docs/components/#glyphicons

+__**HEROKU**__
+Heroku will send you to the browser to login and return that auth to the CLI.
+Set the buildpack at heroku create --buildpack heroku/python